Mahesh20405/Steel_Defect_Detection/README.md

 - **results/**: Contains results from model training and evaluation.
   - **training_curves.png**: Graph showing training and validation accuracy and loss curves.
   - **predicted_output.png**: Example image with predicted defect annotations.
+  - **imbalanced_dataset.png**: Graph showing the given raw and imbalanced distribution of the dataset.
   - **balanced_dataset_graph.png**: Graph showing the balanced distribution of the dataset.
   - **model_summary.txt**: Summary of the trained model.